 Road encompasses social group cycling, as well as training for longer distances and racing.
 If you join a road group, then you’ll need a road bike.
 Hybrids, fixies, mountain bikes, fold-up bikes and city bikes are not suitable.

-In 2020 ANZA Cycling set up formal men’s and women’s road racing teams in various divisions (Veterans, Masters, Supermasters, Open), to complement the existing and successful ANZA-affiliated Elite men’s division, currently known as the ‘Allied WorldTreknology3’ team.
+The Club fields men’s and women’s road racing teams, representing as ‘ANZA Racing’ in various divisions (Veterans, Masters, Supermasters, Open), alongside the existing and successful ANZA-affiliated Elite men’s division, currently known as the ‘Allied WorldTreknology3’ team.

 ANZA CYCLING CHIX